Jython1415/alfred-archive-page/README.md

 Please provide feedback in [the dedicated topic on the Alfred "Share Your Workflows" forum](https://www.alfredforum.com/forum/3-share-your-workflows/).

+## Roadmap

+- [x] Add status updates for when the content is copied to the clipboard
+- [ ] Add meaningful updates for possible error codes
+- [ ] Change the default behavior to make it optional to pass in a URL (see Wayback When for how this would work)

+### Improvements Under Consideration

+- [ ] Add configurable logging to the workflow
+- [ ] Switch to returning a URL instantly with the archiving being completed in the background (must be reliable)

 ## Acknowledgements

 - I heavily referenced the [Wayback When](https://github.com/alfredapp/wayback-when-workflow) workflow.
 In fact, the first version of my workflow was built on a duplicate of the Wayback When workflow.